secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

 #### Reporting and Dashboards

 SimplyDirect defines engagement by targets filling out the survey.
-The SimplyDirect<>Marketo integration adds anyone who fills out the survey automatically into the salesforce campaign.
+The SimplyDirect<>Marketo integration adds anyone who fills out the survey automatically into the Salesforce campaign.

 #### ROI & Metrics